mikowitz/webern/README.md

 ### Creating objects

-`Webern.row/1` provides a helper function to generate a new tone row consisting of pitch classes from the 12-tone semitone chromatic scale
+`Webern.row/2` provides a helper function to generate a new tone row consisting of pitch classes from the 12-tone semitone chromatic scale.
+It can also take an optional keyword list as a second argument, with the following keys

+* `:modulo` specifies the modulo value for the row, if other than 12.
+If not given, this defaults to the highest value in the row + 1.
+This assumes an integral-based row of pitch classes.
+A row using non-integral values should always specify a modulo to avoid unexpected transformations.

 `Webern.matrix/1` accepts a row as an argument and returns a displayable matrix based on the row.